Professor Simon John Holdaway

 Research | Current

-- Archaeology: Australian, Egyptian, New Zealand archaeology; stone artefact analysis; archaeological theory; GIS.
+- Australian, Egyptian, and New Zealand archaeology

 - Human environmental relationships in the tropical north of Australia.
 With colleagues from Macquarie University, ANU, University of Waikato and QUT I am investigating the coastal archaeology of the Weipa region in collaboration with Rio Tinto Alcan.
 We are investigating the large number of shell mounds in the Weipa region studying their construction, chronology and composition.
 Funded by an Australian Research Council Linkage Grant 2011-2014.